Hakiseo/StyrPaaPengePWA/README.md

 > npm i
 3. To build the project files run the command
 > npm run build:prod
-4. When the build is done you can go ahead and run the command
+4. When the build is done you can go ahead and run the command (Alternatively skip this step and let your process manager handle it)
 > npm run start:prod

 ###Notes: